 - After 1 or 2 minutes, the dough is rough but not sticky, and all the ingredients are combined (image 8).

-- Kneading the dough: it takes 6-7 minutes to knead it by hand.
-Maybe just 5 with a stand mixer.
+- How long does it take?
+About 7-8 minutes to knead it by hand and about 5 minutes with a stand mixer.

-- Letting the dough rest: this is a crucial part of bread making.
+- Letting the dough rest and rise: this is a crucial part of bread making.
 Bread doughs with yeast need to rise until doubled in size in about 1 hour.
 So put it in an oiled bowl, turn it around so it's all greased, and cover the bowl with plastic (image below, left).

 - Temperature: let rise in a draft-free, warm place.
 If the room is cold, I wrap it around something that keeps the temperature, like a sweater, blanket, or pashmina.